How Absence Management Can Help You Build a More Engaged Workforce

 WorkforceHub time and attendance solution TimeWorksPlus allows you to track employee attendance.
 Measuring employee attendance is the first step in gathering important data.

 Without time and attendance data from your employees, you will not have a basis for a plan.
 Accurate data is critical, and without an automated system, you risk working with bad data.

 TimeWorksPlus provides automated time and attendance data collection.
 Data you collect in TimeWorksPlus is accurate and timely.
-You can gather and input data from computers, access cards, and biometric time clocks.
+You can gather and input data from computers, access cards, and facial and finger scanning time clocks.
 You can even collect data from mobile devices and remote time clocks.

 Your data will be accurate, centralized, and accessible.
 TimeWorksPlus allows you to collect and measure data in real time, from a central admin.

 Measuring allows you to track employee engagement.
 With measured data, you have the ability to approach employees with facts.
 Facts remove the emotional clutter that can make attendance discussions seem confrontational.

 Once you have your data, you are ready to analyze.
 This is the foundation of your plan; without an analysis of data, you are only guessing.

 SwipeClock time and attendance software allows you to view insightful reports.
 There are even options to export data for external comparison in a spreadsheet.
 Reports give you an overview of absence trends, troublesome employees, and seasonal swings.